abstrackr

 • Citations: Add more citations to your project and download their current state (including any labels) in CSV format.

-• Labels: Find individual label information and download their data in CSV format.
+• Labels: Find individual label information and download its data in CSV format.

 • Terms: Download terms.